 I started my journey in aviation working as a customer service representative at a small private airport.
 When jets stopped by to refuel, I was fascinated by the sleek and immaculate planes.
 Sometimes I would notice celebrities boarding the planes.

 And I was always curious to see what the inside of a luxury jet looked like…

 What it would feel like to fly on one?

 One day we were shooting photos for our company website.
 They asked me if I could pose in front of an airplane in my work uniform.

 I put my hair in a bun and wore a navy blue shirt and a skirt.
 We took a few shots inside the plane.
-I did the “briefing” pose demonstrating the emergency exits, pretending as if I were a flight attendant.
+I did the “briefing” pose, demonstrating the emergency exits and pretending as if I were a flight attendant.